 Generally speaking, the EFIGS market is extremely important for the development of the games industry, but also for the translation and localization industry.
 And according to the latest statistics, it still remains a priority choice for game developers and creators.

-However, if you want to expand globally, you should consider more than FIGS. Korean, Chinese, Japanese, Russian, are just some of the options you should try.
+However, if you want to expand globally, you should consider more than FIGS. Korean, Chinese, Japanese, and Russian, are just some of the options you should try.